coderbri/MERN-Apr2023/Wk4-Backend_Development/022-Jokes_API/README.md

 const JokesController = require("../controllers/joke.controller");

 module.exports = app => {
+   // GET ONE (random)
+   app.get("/api/jokes/random", JokesController.findRandomJoke);
    // GET ALL
    app.get("/api/jokes", JokesController.findAllJokes); // Returns a list of all jokes
    // GET ONE
    app.get("/api/jokes/:id", JokesController.findOneJoke); // Returns one joke with a matching :id
    // CREATE
    app.post("/api/jokes", JokesController.createNewJoke); // Adds a new joke to the database
    // UPDATE
    app.patch("/api/jokes/:id", JokesController.updatedExistingJoke); // Partially updates an existing joke with a matching :id
    // DELETE
    app.delete("/api/jokes/:id", JokesController.deleteExistingJoke); // Removes a joke with a matching :id }
 ```